 b) CAN pay => The have the DISPOSABLE income to pay for your services.

-Someone who’s family income is $40k per annum will first prioritize the basics like food, shelter, kids, health.
+Someone who’s family income is $40k per year will first prioritize the basics like food, shelter, kids, health.
 They are unlikely to prioritize the “fancier” things that require them to shell out a few hundred/thousand $$$.

 You need to target a market that has the CAPACITY to pay you.
 Otherwise it’s not business, it’s charity.
 There’s nothing wrong with Charity.
 Charity is good.
 But be clear on what YOU are doing – business or charity.